 In your intuitive eating journey, you must start to reject diet culture.
 While the “reject the diet mentality” principle of intuitive eating broadly explains what that means, it’s not super specific.
 The truth is, toxic diet culture is everywhere — and it’s about more than just food.
 Here, we’ll take a deep dive into what diet culture is, where (and why) it exists, and what you can do to reject it.

 (And psst…if you need a little extra help ditching diet culture and disordered eating behaviors, go here to request a nutrition counseling appointment.
-We’re in-network with most Blue Cross Blue Shield plans as of October 2022, which means you might be able to work with a non-diet dietitian at little or no cost!)
+We’re in-network with most Blue Cross Blue Shield plans, which means you might be able to work with a non-diet dietitian at little or no cost!)